Allianz-Training/lab-puttipong/README.md

 # Puttipong Lab
-## This repository contain Java lab file.
+## This repository contains Java lab and Homework file.